You’re Washing Your Face Wrong — Here Are 10 Ways To Do It Right!

-Washing our face always seems to be such a tedious yet necessary task.
+Washing our face always seems to be such a tedious yet necessary task in our skincare routine.
 We lather our favorite cleanser onto our face, move it around a bit, and rinse, all in the hopes of smooth, radiant skin.
 Turns out that it's not as straightforward; even the temperature of the water could be wreaking havoc on our complexion.
 Knowing the right steps and techniques can help our skin look better than ever.
-Below, we talk to the experts for their best tips on cleansing for a clearer, brighter complexion.
+Below, we talk to the experts for their best tips on cleansing for a brighter, clearer complexion.

 If you have acne or wear little to no makeup, Marchbein recommends skipping an oil-based cleanser.

 Stick to cold to lukewarm water to protect your skin.
 “Hot water can be abrasive and strips the skin of natural oils and can leave your skin feeling even dryer – especially when the air is already dry," says Shereene Idriss, NYC-based dermatologist of Union Square Laser Dermatology.
 Marchbein also notes that rinsing your skin with water that is too hot can lead to acne flares, breakouts and skin irritation.

 If you rinse your skin squeaky clean for minutes on end, stop this bad habit ASAP.
 According to Began, you shouldn't wash your face for more than 30 seconds to a minute.